Invoices-Manager/Invoices-Manager-API/README.md

 3.)
 Run `dotnet ef` in your terminal, if you see an unicorn, everything is installed correctly.

 ### Is the source from the api
 4.)
-Clone the repository `(from the main branch)`    (recommanded way, if you want to update the api easily via git)
+Clone the repository `(from the main branch)`  (Recommended way if you want to simply update the API via Git)
     or
     download the source code in the release section

 ### Is needed if you downloaded it from the release section
 5.)
 Extract the archive and delete the archive